About this day

 The Monty Hall Problem Calvin Smith, University of Reading

 Suppose you’re on a game show, and you’re given the choice of three doors: Behind one door is a Ferrari; behind the others, goats.
-You pick a door and the host, who knows what’s behind the doors, opens another door which has a goat.
-Is it to your advantage to switch your choice?
-That’s the Monty Hall problem.
-Find out more with Calvin this autumn!
+You pick a door and the host opens another door which has a goat.
+Should you switch?
+Find out with Calvin!

 About Calvin Smith

-Calvin Smith is a Teaching Fellow with experience of module design and delivery across a large number of undergraduate courses in mathematics.
-He is particularly interested in bridging the gap between further and higher education, and how technology can be used to enhance the student’s learning experience in mathematics.
+Calvin is particularly interested in bridging the gap between further and higher education, and how technology can be used to enhance the student’s learning experience in mathematics.

 Natural Genius Steve Mould, Science Communicator

-Wherever you look, in the garden, in the hills or up in the sky, the force of mathematics is everywhere, some of it so weird it is almost unnatural.
-Steve looks at the mysterious patterns that crop up in the natural world, from the heights of mountains to the shape of coastlines, the hatching patterns of American cicadas and ultimately the forces that shape life itself.
+Wherever you look, in the garden, in the hills or up in the sky, the force of mathematics is everywhere, some of it almost unnatural.
+Steve looks at these mysterious patterns that crop up in the natural world.

 About Steve Mould

 Steve Mould is a science presenter and comedian who appears as the science expert on British television shows such as The One Show, Blue Peter, and The Alan Titchmarsh Show.
 He has a YouTube channel with more than 100,000 subscribers, and his videos have been watched more than a million times.